WZM5853/Bench4Merge/README.md

 # Dataset
 In order to train main road vehicles in dense traffic environments, we extracted over 500000 following segments that meet the requirements of dense traffic scenarios from three public traffic datasets.
 Based on this, we trained and obtained the micro interaction behavior of main road vehicles mentioned in this article.

 Each data sample contains information about the **Target Vehicle, Leading Vehicle, Interactive Vehicle, and the Map Information**.
-Each vehicle is represented by an **11-dimensional vector**, which corresponds to the following parameters in order: vehicle's x-coordinate, vehicle's y-coordinate, vehicle's heading angle, vehicle's lateral velocity, vehicle's longitudinal velocity, vehicle's lateral acceleration, vehicle's longitudinal acceleration, total acceleration, steering angle, distance to the preceding vehicle, deviation from the lane center, vehicle type label, and vehicle length.
+Each vehicle is represented by an **11-dimensional vector**, which corresponds to the following parameters in order:

 <h2 align="center">
   <img src='./result/figure/data_sample.png'>